ProjectMoon/reed/README.md

 the-first-post.md.

 #### Metadata ####
-Like Wheat, articles support user-defined metadata at the top of the article.
+Similar to  Wheat, articles support user-defined metadata at the top of the article.
 These take the form of simple headers.
 They are transferred into the metadata object as properties.

 the-first-post.md: